isomerpages/mas-moneysense/_cryptocurrency/Risks of Cryptocurrencies, Initial Coin Offerings and other Digital Tokens.md

 <h4>Risks Involving Digital Tokens</h4>
 <hr>
 <p>Cryptocurrencies are not regulated by MAS.
 They are not legal tender or
 securities.
-Persons that buy or sell cryptocurrencies, or facilitate the exchange of cryptocurrencies may be regulated under the Payment Services Act 2019 for money-laundering and terrorism financing risk only.</p>
+Persons that buy or sell cryptocurrencies or facilitate the exchange of cryptocurrencies may be regulated under the Payment Services Act 2019 for money-laundering and terrorism financing risk only.</p>
-<p>Offers of digital tokens that are securities may be regulated or exempted
+<p>Offers of Digital Tokens that are securities may be regulated or exempted
 under the Securities and Futures Act, e.g. if they are offered to accredited or institutional investors only, or are exempted small offers and private placements.
 These exemptions come with specific conditions such as advertising restrictions.</p>
-<p>Here are some risks involving digital tokens you should be aware of:</p>
+<p>Here are some risks involving Digital Tokens which you should be aware
+of:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p><strong>Foreign and online operators.</strong>&nbsp;It is difficult to